opencasestudies/ocs-bp-diet/README.md

-We also describe paired data and how to interpret this using both a paired *t*-test and a linear model with fixed effects or a linear model with mixed effets.
+We also describe paired data and how to interpret this using both a paired *t*-test and a linear model with fixed effects or a linear model with mixed effects.
 We also describe the difference between random and fixed effects.

 See [this other case